Brittany Maynard: Death

-It was reported on November 2, 2014, by People and other media sources that Maynard had ended her life on November 1 surrounded by her loved ones.
+It was reported on November 2, 2014, by People and other media sources that Maynard had died by assisted suicide on November 1, surrounded by her loved ones.
 In accordance with Oregon state law regarding death with dignity, a brain tumor is the official cause of death on her death certificate.

-Maynard wrote in her final online post: "Goodbye to all my dear friends and family that I love.
-Today is the day I have chosen to pass away with dignity in the face of my terminal illness, this terrible brain cancer that has taken so much from me ... but would have taken so much more."

 Activism and legacy

-In the weeks leading up to her death, Maynard was said to have become the face of the United States right-to-die debate, commanding public attention, with over 16 million unique visitors reading her story on People.com.
-Arthur Caplan, of New York University's Division of Medical ethics, wrote that because Maynard was "young, vivacious, attractive … and a very different kind of person" from the average patient seeking physician-assisted dying—then averaging age 71 in Oregon—she "changed the optics of the debate" and got people in her generation interested in the issue.
+In the weeks leading up to her death, Maynard was said to have become the face of the United States right-to-die debate, commanding public attention, with over 16 million unique visitors reading her story on People's website.
+Arthur Caplan, of New York University's Division of Medical ethics, wrote that because Maynard was "young, vivacious, attractive … and a very different kind of person" from the average patient seeking physician-assisted dying, then averaging age 71 in Oregon, she "changed the optics of the debate" and got people in her generation interested in the issue.
 Marcia Angell, the former editor-in-chief of the New England Journal of Medicine, wrote that Maynard was a "new face" of the assisted dying movement who had "greatly helped future patients who want the same choice."
 However, some terminally ill individuals publicly criticized Maynard's promotion of assisted suicide.
 Terminal cancer patients Kara Tippetts and Maggie Karner both sent letters to Maynard asking her to reconsider.

 Three days after Maynard's death, a top Catholic church official mentioned her decision to die in the context of reiterating the Catholic Church's position on the right-to-die debate, noting that, "Suicide is not a good thing.
 It is a bad thing because it is saying no to life and to everything it means with respect to our mission in the world and toward those around us."
 The National Right to Life Committee (NRLC) asserted that from its perspective, Maynard's chosen non-profit, Compassion & Choices had "exploited the illness of Brittany Maynard to promote legalization of doctor prescribed suicide in the states."
-Brittany's mother defended her daughter's decision via a letter released by Compassion & Choices, stating "My twenty-nine-year-old daughter's choice to die gently rather than suffer physical and mental degradation and intense pain does not deserve to be labelled as reprehensible by strangers a continent away who do not know her or the particulars of her situation."
+Maynard's mother defended her daughter's decision via a letter released by Compassion & Choices, stating "My twenty-nine-year-old daughter's choice to die gently rather than suffer physical and mental degradation and intense pain does not deserve to be labelled as reprehensible by strangers a continent away who do not know her or the particulars of her situation."